Brad Marchand: Playing style and criticism

-In recent years, Marchand has tried to move past his reputation as an agitator and focus more on scoring.
-His first break-out year came during the 2015–16 season, when he scored 37 goals and became a star for the Bruins.
-That same year, he helped win the gold medal for Canada at the World Cup of Hockey, cementing his reputation as a strong skater and goal scorer in addition to an agitator.
+In recent years, Marchand has tried to move past his reputation as an agitator and focus more on stats and productivity.
+While he first emerged in superstar like form in the 2011 playoffs en route to the Bruins 2011 Stanley Cup championship with 11 goals and eight assists for 19 points in all 25 games before having his first break-out regular season in the 2011–12 season where he recorded 28 goals, 27 assists and 55 points in 76 games played, it wasn't until the 2015–16 season when he officially became a bonafide star for the Bruins and for the NHL when he scored 37 goals, 24 assists and 61 points in 77 games played.
+In September 2016, just before the 2016–17 season began, he helped win the gold medal for Canada at the World Cup of Hockey, cementing his reputation as a strong skater and goal scorer in addition to an agitator.
 Increased scrutiny from the NHL has also led Marchand to back away from some of his agitation: at the start of the 2017–18 season, Marchand told reporters that he and his teammates were limiting their "chirps" and other trash-talking comments to increase the family-friendly atmosphere of the NHL.
-After a series of suspensions followed by a highly publicized controversy over Marchand's decision to lick his opponents, the skater made a conscious effort to stay out of trouble during the 2018–19 NHL season, citing a desire "to make sure the longevity is there, that I'm not getting pushed out of the League because of stupidity".
-In the three seasons following, Marchand has become one of the top-scoring left wings in the NHL, with his 163 assists and 256 points the most of any skater in the position.
+After a series of suspensions in the 2017–18 season campaign followed by a highly publicized controversy over Marchand's decision to lick his opponents in the 2018 playoffs, the skater made a conscious effort to stay out of trouble during the 2018–19 season, citing a desire "to make sure the longevity is there, that I'm not getting pushed out of the League because of stupidity".
+Between 2018 and 2021, Marchand has become one of the top-scoring left wings in the NHL, with his 163 assists and 256 points the most of any skater in the position during the 2018–19, 2019–20 and 2020–21 seasons combined.
+In the 2019 playoffs, he was also tied with Ryan O'Reilly of the St. Louis Blues for league leader in points with 23 points recorded (nine goals, 14 assists) while O' Reilly recorded 23 points (eight goals and 15 assists) as the Bruins would lose to the Blues in seven games in the 2019 Stanley Cup Finals, falling one win short of a second Stanley Cup.

 Personal life

 Marchand and former Bruins teammate Kevan Miller, both avid crossbow hunters, own an outdoor sports company called March & Mill Co.
 In November 2020, they purchased a sports outfitter lodge on Beothuk Lake in Newfoundland, with the intention of offering hunting and fishing expeditions in the province.

 Marchand married his wife Katrina in September 2015.
-He has two daughters named Sawyer and Rue and a stepson named Sloane.
+He has two daughters and a stepson.